 When considering a cover-up tattoo, the following factors will impact the process, the outcome, and ultimately, your satisfaction with the cover-up tattoo:

 - Colour of the original tattoo.
-The lighter the colours and the softer the application of ink, the more leniency you will have when it comes to the colour and design of your cover-up tattoo.
-Darker tattoos with heavy use of ink are harder to cover up than softer-coloured tattoos with less ink.
-Bright color cover-ups are usually covering other bright work!
+The lighter the colors and the softer the application of ink, the more leniency you will have when it comes to the color and design of your cover-up tattoo.
+Darker tattoos with heavy use of ink are harder to cover up than softer-colored tattoos with less ink.
+Bright color cover-ups are usually covering other brightwork!
 The bolder and darker you go the better the cover-up will be.
-For example, it would be easier to do a cover-up of a tattoo done in the watercolour style than it would be to cover up a traditional style tattoo.
-In cases where stronger colours are used, your artist may recommend a fading first.
+For example, it would be easier to do a cover-up of a tattoo done in the watercolor style than it would be to cover up a traditional style tattoo.
+In cases where stronger colors are used, your artist may recommend a fading first.

 - The design of the original tattoo.
-Tattoos with minimal colouration, no outlines, and gradiated colour covering a small surface area are the easiest to cover up.
+Tattoos with minimal coloration, no outlines, and graduated color covering a small surface area are the easiest to cover up.

-- What you want the cover-up tattoo design to be.
+- What do you want the cover-up tattoo design to be?
 Getting a cover-up tattoo does not afford you the same leniency as getting a new tattoo.
 It’s the difference between drawing a picture on a blank canvas and having an existing drawing to re-work and draw over – however, you can fade the existing tattoo to provide more range in terms of the design of the cover-up tattoo.
-The more complex the cover up design, the more potential for your cover-up to turn out well.
+The more complex the cover-up design, the more potential for your cover-up to turn out well.

-- What if there are parts of the old tattoo which can be salvaged?
-Sometimes a cover-up tattoo doesn’t cover an existing tattoo, but builds upon it.
+- What if there are parts of the old tattoo that can be salvaged?
+Sometimes a cover-up tattoo doesn’t cover an existing tattoo but builds upon it.
 Embellishing and adding to an existing tattoo can lead to some truly breathtaking designs which don’t require a single laser tattoo removal session.